Kao Ching-yi

 Kao Ching-yi is a Taiwanese taekwondo practitioner.

 She won a gold medal in heavyweight at the 1999 World Taekwondo Championships in Edmonton, after defeating Laurence Rase in the semifinal, and Dominique Bosshart in the final.
-She won a silver medal at the 1998 Asian Taekwondo Championships, and a bronze medal at the 1998 Asian Games.
+She won a silver medal at the 1998 Asian Taekwondo Championships, a bronze medal at the 1998 Asian Games, and took 1st at the 1998 U.S. Open defeating Nicki Carlson-Lee in the finals.